alperensertoglu/alperensertoglu/README.md

 # 💫 About Me:
-After completing my Full-Stack Developer Bootcamp, I've developed a Spring Boot/React project with my teammates. <br>Every part of my education I've learned something new and it is most important thing for me.
-Always better, always forward.<br>Now I'm currently an intern in Bilge Adam Academy.
+After completing my Full-Stack Developer Bootcamp, I've developed a Spring Boot/React project with my teammates. <br> Every part of my education I've learned something new and it is most important thing for me.
+Always better, always forward.<br><br>    Now I'm currently an intern in Bilge Adam Academy.
 Looking forward to learn new things and open for business

 ## 🌐 Socials: